ABOUT STANTON ILKESTON FOOTBALL CLUB

-The club began life in 1921 as Stanton FC, the team of Stanton Ironworks, hence their nickname The Ironmen.
+The Club began life in 1921 as Stanton FC, the team of Stanton Ironworks, hence their nickname The Ironmen and in recent years Ironladies.
 Football was a favourite activity at the works with inter departmental games in addition to a colts and representative team.
 From these early days as a works team the club has, in recent years, evolved into a community based organisation with no link to the Stanton works.

 This progress was confirmed the very next year by a league and cup winning double.
 The club were denied promotion on the grounds of facilities but did eventually win promotion to the top division before dropping back into the Premier Division.